troyhonegger/agbot-fw/api.md

 # HTTP API Spec

-TODO - need to flesh this out from old API, fill in blanks, and replace references to old api-spec file with this new HTTP API.

 This API is hosted on the Arduino that powers the multivator.
 All high-level communication with the Arduino
 (with the exception of updating firmware) should take place over this API.